-The School of Nursing partners with Kaplan's educational services to provide tutorials, case studies, quiz banks and intuitive assessments, that focus on the fundamentals of becoming a nurse and the essential skills needed to pass the NCLEX.
+The School of Nursing partners with Kaplan's educational services to provide tutorials, case studies, quiz banks, and intuitive assessments, that focus on the fundamentals of becoming a nurse and the essential skills needed to pass the NCLEX.
 Students will use Kaplan every semester throughout the curriculum; therefore, this product is a mandatory requirement and not optional.
-Cost is approximately \$232 per semester.
-"The first payment must be made with a credit or debit card within the first few weeks of the beginning of the semester."
+The cost is approximately \$232 per semester.
+Each semester, the Kaplan payment must be made with a credit or debit card within the first three weeks of the semester.
+This payment is non-refundable.
+The purchase of the Kaplan product is a course requirement for all students each semester they participate in the nursing program.
 If payment is not received by this date, Kaplan resources will be terminated, and the student will lose access.
 If a student does not have access due to nonpayment and misses an assignment in a course, the student will receive a zero for the assignment.
-Students receiving financial aid, scholarships, etc. will be required to purchase the educational product and reimburse yourself once funds are received.
+If a student misses multiple assignments, the student may not be successful in passing the course.
+Students receiving financial aid, scholarships, etc. will be required to purchase the educational product and reimburse themselves once funds are received.